rtmigo/fmap_dart/README.md

 final diskBytes = DiskBytesCache(updateTimestampsOnRead=true);
 ```

-In this case, the elements will be deleted according to the LRU criterion.
-However, accounting for
+In this case, the elements will be deleted according to the **LRU** policy.
+Items that were accessed
+recently or added recently will remain in the cache.

-usage will require an extra write operation on each read.
+However, accounting for usage will require an extra write operation on each read.

 ``` dart
 final diskBytes = DiskBytesCache(updateTimestampsOnRead=false);
 ```

-In this case, the elements will be deleted according to the LRU criterion.
-However, accounting for
+In this case, it's a **FIFO**.
+Items that were added recently will remain in the cache.
-usage will require an extra write operation on each read.

 # Example